Sources of Hallucination by Large Language Models on Inference Tasks: The Ineffectiveness of Instructing LLMs to Stop Conditioning on Attested Information

-In Table \ref{tab:instruct_rp_veracity_condprobs}, we show that instructing GPT-3.5 to ignore veracity does not help narrow the gap between $V=True$ and $V=False$; instead, ratios of positive predictions went down by similar amounts, indicating that the model is becoming slightly more conservative in predicting positives when instructed to ignore veracity, but not in a principled manner.
+In Table \ref{tab:instruct_rp_veracity_condprobs}, we show that instructing GPT-3.5 to ignore attestation does not help narrow the gap between $\Lambda=\texttt{Attested}$ and $\Lambda=\neg \texttt{Attested}$; instead, probabilities of predicting \texttt{Entail} went down by similar amounts, indicating that the model is becoming slightly more conservative in predicting positives when instructed to ignore attestation, but not in a principled manner.

 Further, as shown in Table \ref{tab:instruct_entity_results}, despite the explicit instruction, recall still drops at similar scales when arguments are randomly replaced with the same sets of frequent/infrequent replacement entities as before.
-Since GPT-3.5 is an instruct-finetuned model trained to be responsive to prompts, its failure means eradicating such biases from model outputs is a difficult task, one that needs further research attention.
+Since GPT-3.5 has been instruction-finetuned to respond to prompts, its failure means eradicating such biases from model outputs is a difficult task, one that needs further research attention.